Broughton High School, Edinburgh

 Broughton High School is a secondary school located in the north of Edinburgh, Scotland.
 In 2009, the building at Inverleith was replaced with a building funded by a public–private partnership.
 The school is currently situated next to Inverleith Park, in the Stockbridge neighbourhood of Edinburgh but was formerly in Broughton, where the poet Hugh MacDiarmid was a pupil.

 Description

-The school was recently named in Tatlers list of top state schools.
+In 2016 the school was named in Tatler's list of top state schools.

 The school is home to a specialised music department: the City of Edinburgh Music School which nearly faced closure in 2018.
 Along with the music school Broughton has a specialist dance department.
 Broughton is also one of seven schools in Scotland chosen by the Scottish Football Association to support talented young footballers with extra coaching.
 As of 2018, the dedicated coach for the young players at Broughton is former Hibernian player Keith Wright.

-The school's motto Fortiter et Recte is Latin for 'to have the strength to do the right thing'.
+The school's motto Fortiter et Recte is Latin for 'strongly and rightly'.

+According to the Scottish Government's Scottish Index of Multiple Deprivation statistics Broughton High School is the most socio-economically diverse school in the City of Edinburgh.